goji vegan hotel Rhodes

 Butterfly Valley

 The entry fee is 5 EUR.
 It takes about an hour to complete the route (a hike of a couple of kilometres).
 There are three entry points to the valley: one at the bottom, the main entrance in the middle (accessed via the monastery route), and one at the top.
-Each has a ticket kiosk, wc, and snack bar.
-Parking lots are easily found at the middle and bottom points.
+Parking lots are found at the middle and bottom points.

 Lindos Acropolis